Graphics with Google Docs

 - If you are using numbered figure captions and want to increment them automatically, see How to Create Multilevel Numbered Headings in Word.

-Captions, Labels, Source Citations, Cross-References for Graphics
+Captions, Labels, Source Citations, Cross-References

 - Figure titles (captions)—For most charts and graphs, include a title, in many cases, a numbered title.
 Don't forget to cite the source of any information you borrowed.
 The standard rule for when to number figures or tables is this: if you cross-reference the figure or table elsewhere in the text.